Deepbridge Life Sciences SEIS

 Deepbridge Capital brings together over 200 years of combined scientific and commercial experience.

-The Deepbridge Life Sciences Team, headed by Dr Savvas Neophytous, is responsible for selecting, establishing and managing the Life Sciences SEIS.
-Dr Neophytous worked in the City for 15 years as an investment banker at JP Morgan, Bear Stears, Shore Capital, Cantor Fitzgerald and Panmure Gordon.
+The Deepbridge Life Sciences Team, headed by Dr Savvas Neophytou, is responsible for selecting, establishing and managing the Life Sciences SEIS.
+Dr Neophytou worked in the City for 15 years as an investment banker at JP Morgan, Bear Stearns, Shore Capital, Cantor Fitzgerald and Panmure Gordon.
 He holds a PhD in psychopharmacology and a degree in pharmacology.

 His team is monitored by the Supervisory Investment Committee.
 The seven-strong committee has a very strong pedigree.